Jump to:

 All images, recipes and content are ©ThePracticalKitchen (Ryeisenberg, LLC) and any unauthorized use without permission is not permitted.
 Any distribution of content from The Practical Kitchen beyond what is described above is copyright infringement.
 The Practical Kitchen reserves the right to ask you to remove any photos/links at my sole discretion.

-Recipes of mine that do use volume measurements are likely cooking recipes, not baking, and can handle some inaccuracy in the ingredient quantities.
+Recipes of mine that use volume measurements are likely cooking recipes, not baking, and can handle some inaccuracy in the ingredient quantities.

 And before you say "but in America we use cups!" hi, hello, I am American and went to American pastry school and in American pastry schools we use ounces and pounds which are a weight measurement.
 I think grams and kilograms make for easier math, so I test my baking recipes using gram measurements.